 However, the cooling method evaporative air coolers use can affect these numbers—and the effectiveness of the machine.
-More humid locations won’t see the same cooling benefits as arid climates, which is why these coolers are more popular in the American Southwest, in states such as Arizona, rather than in hot, moist climates.
+High-humidity locations won’t see the same cooling benefits as arid climates, which is why these coolers are more popular in the American Southwest, in states such as Arizona, rather than in hot, moist climates.

 Evaporative air coolers operate by pulling hot, dry air through a wet media pad.
-The hot air causes the top layer of moisture on the pad to evaporate, which can lower the air temperature within the cooler by up to 20 degrees.
+The hot air causes the top layer of moisture on the pad to evaporate, which can lower the air temperature within the cooler by up to 20 degrees Fahrenheit.
 This cool air is then pushed out by the fan to cool the room.
 However, without a water source to keep the media pad wet, evaporative air coolers are nothing more than bulky fans.

 Air Swing Delivery System

 An air swing delivery system is the oscillation feature present in some evaporative air coolers and most fans.
 Oscillation louvers in the cooler control how far the cooler can oscillate, typically ranging from a fixed position (0 degrees) up to an arc of 120 degrees.
-Other common oscillation settings include 40 degrees and 70 degrees, allowing users to set the ideal range of motion for the cooler.
+Other common oscillation settings include 40 degrees and 70 degrees, allowing you to set the ideal range of motion for the cooler.

 Adjustable vents are another convenient control feature.
 Changing the angle of the vent will alter the direction of the cool air flowing from the unit.
-This allows the user to direct air to the ground, up into the air, or to the left or right, depending on where people are gathered.
+This allows you to direct air to the ground, up into the air, or to the left or right, depending on where people are gathered.

-Wheels make an evaporative air cooler easy to move from room to room and they also lessen the risk of water in the tank shifting and spilling.
+Wheels make an evaporative air cooler easy to move from room to room, and they also lessen the risk of water in the tank shifting and spilling.
 Typically, these models have four wheels attached to the base and may have two locking wheels to keep the cooler stationary once it’s in place.
 However, even with a set of wheels, the water in the tank can still spill if the cooler is quickly jerked or pushed across the floor.

 Typically, timers can be set for up to 15 hours of continuous runtime.
 Use 1-hour, 2-hour, 3-hour, and 4-hour switches to quickly set the cooler for the indicated duration instead of having to change a dial or select a custom amount of time.
 When time runs out, the unit shuts off automatically—an especially efficient function at night when household members are sleeping.
-The cooler will operate for a few hours, then stop after the scheduled time has elapsed.
+The cooler will operate for a few hours and then stop after the scheduled time has elapsed.

 - Garden-hose adapters allow the cooler to be connected directly to a garden hose and obtain a constant supply of water.
 With this connection, the evaporative air cooler can be run continuously without stopping to refill the water tank.